Bioinformàtica (interuniversitari: UAB, UPC, UdG, UdL, UOC, UVic-UCC, UB, URV)

 Thesis proposals Researchers

-This research line focuses in the use of HPC techniques for optimizing and developing new bioinformatics tools & algorithms taking advantage of advanced computer architectures.
-Trying to use effectively, in Bioinformatics, environments like Supercomputing, HPC clusters, Grids, and Cloud Computing.
-And also exploring GPUs and other computing accelerators to enhance the performance of bioinformatic tools & algorithms.
+This research line focuses on the use of high performance computing (HPC) techniques for optimizing and developing new bioinformatics tools and algorithms based on advanced computer architectures.
+The aims are to effectively use environments like supercomputing, HPC clusters, grids, and cloud computing in the field of bioinformatics and to explore graphics processing units (GPUs) and other computing accelerators to enhance the performance of bioinformatics tools and algorithms.

 Dr Josep Jorba Esteve